 The service seemed a little strained with some of the staff coming across as a bit nervous and jittery.
 Perhaps they’re still settling in to their groove (they have only just opened after all in the toughest possible market).
 At all times they were polite, helpful and courteous.

-Was Pali Hill memorable?
+Is Pahli Hill ground-breaking?
 Probably not.
-Was it ground-breaking?
-Nope.
-But it was fun, delicious and reasonably priced.
+But it’s fun, delicious and reasonably priced.
 In these times that will do nicely.

 79-81 Mortimer Street